autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 #### Stabilization

+The Stabilization Contract maintains a ledger of CDPs and calls the Supply Control Contract to mint and burn Auton as collateral token is deposited or withdrawn and borrowing repaid.

+The Stabilization Contract maintains an _Internal Balance Sheet_ ledger of CDP debt, recording for each CDP:

+- `timestamp`: the timestamp of the last borrow or repayment.
+- `collateral`: the collateral deposited with the Stabilization Contract.
+- `principal`: the principal debt outstanding as of `timestamp`.
+- `interest`: the interest debt that is due at the `timestamp`.

 Stabilization functions by dynamically adjusting CDP incentives.

-Users post Collateral Token (NTN) to borrow ATN against collateral at the Borrow Rate.
+Users post Collateral Token to borrow ATN against collateral at the Borrow Rate.
 The Auton Borrow Rate goes up (down) depending on whether ATN/ACU is below (above) the target exchange rate for ATN/ACU to:

   - Increase ATN borrowing (more supply) when ATN/ACU is above target
-  - Decrease ATN borrowing (less supply) when ATN/ACU is below target
+  - Decrease ATN borrowing (less supply) when ATN/ACU is below target.

 CDP collateral token is currently restricted to the Autonity staking token NTN.
 A next generation of the ASM will also accept LNTN as collateral.
 In this future iteration, stakers who post LNTN collateral will continue to receive their staking awards, eliminating opportunity cost distortions.
 I.e. lending NTN collateral introduces an opportunity cost of paying interest and losing opportunity to earn staking rewards if bonded.

 Modifying the stabilization configuration for CDP collateral and debt thresholds is restricted to the governance account.
 See the Governance and Protocol Only Reference, [`setLiquidationRatio()`](/reference/api/aut/op-prot/#setliquidationratio-asm-stabilization-contract), [`setMinCollateralizationRatio()`](/reference/api/aut/op-prot/#setmincollateralizationratio-asm-stabilization-contract), and [`setMinDebtRequirement()`](/reference/api/aut/op-prot/#setmindebtrequirement-asm-stabilization-contract).